 An extremely high-power sound (160 dB) can disrupt or destroy your eardrums and cause severe pain or disorientation.
 This is usually sufficient to incapacitate a person.
 Less powerful sound waves can cause you to experience nausea or discomfort.

 We’ve all watched the effects of shrill sounds in sci-fi movies when an entire group of people is made helpless by a loud sound permeating the area.
 They hold their ears and fall to the ground, completely unconscious.
 And moviegoers wondered if this really can happen.

 Focused Sound Technology

 Several years back, a garage inventor created the ability to place sound energy at a specific location while canceling sound in other nearby areas.
 He could create the sound of rushing water within a narrow circle in a crowd.
 People in that circle could hear the water, but people a few feet away could not.
 This concept is used in shopping malls to lure shoppers.

 It emits a 2.5 kHz warning tone at 146 dB one meter from the emitter with a maximum range of 300 meters (where the tone is degraded to 90 dB).
-This can cause nausea, discomfort, disorientation, reduced sensory motor functions, or severe pain.
-By transmitting at ultra-high frequency, an LRAD blast can cause eyeballs to vibrate generating unease and visual apparitions.
+This can cause nausea, discomfort, disorientation, reduced sensory-motor functions, or severe pain.
+By transmitting at an ultra-high frequency, an LRAD blast can cause eyeballs to vibrate generating unease and visual apparitions.

 The Effects of Sound Waves

-Whales produce the loudest low frequency sounds on earth— at around 190 dB (17 to 30 Hz).
-Close up, the high-intensity calls by blue and fin whales can collapse lungs and cause death to other living creatures.
+Whales produce the loudest low frequency sounds on earth — at around 190 dB (17 to 30 Hz).
+Close up, the high-intensity calls by blue and fin whales can collapse the lungs and cause death to other living creatures.

 A car stereo made a world record by pumping out 182 dB of sound that could instantly cause hearing loss.
 The energy didn’t last long.
 Acceptable exposure time was in seconds.